honkmaster/TTProgressHUD/README.md

 ## License

-`TTGaugeView` is distributed under the terms and conditions of the [MIT license](hhttps://github.com/honkmaster/TTGaugeView/blob/master/LICENSE).
+`TTProgressHUD` is distributed under the terms and conditions of the [MIT license](hhttps://github.com/honkmaster/TTGaugeView/blob/master/LICENSE).

 ## Credits

 `TTProgressHUD` is brought to you by [Tobias Tiemerding](http://tiemerding.com) and based on [SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD).
-If you're using `TTGaugeView` in your project, attribution would be very appreciated.
+If you're using `TTProgressHUD` in your project, attribution would be very appreciated.